 Dr Helen Steadman is a historical novelist.
 She is currently finishing her fifth book, Solstice, the final part of The Widdershins Trilogy.
 The trilogy was inspired by several witch trials in the north east of England, including the Newcastle witch trials of 21 August, 1650 where fifteen women and one man were hanged as witches.

-Despite the Newcastle witch trials being the largest mass execution of witches on a single day in England, they are not widely known about.
+Despite the Newcastle witch trials being one of the largest mass executions of witches on a single day in England, they are not widely known about.
 Helen is particularly interested in revealing hidden histories and she is a thorough researcher who goes to great lengths in pursuit of historical accuracy.
-To get under the skin of the cunning women in Widdershins and Sunwise, Helen trained in herbalism and learned how to identify, grow and harvest plants and then made herbal medicines from bark, seeds, flowers and berries.
+To get under the skin of the various cunning women in The Widdershins Trilogy, Helen trained in herbalism and learned how to identify, grow and harvest plants and then made herbal medicines from bark, seeds, flowers and berries.

-The Running Wolf is the story of a group of master swordmakers who left Solingen, Germany and moved to Shotley Bridge, England in 1687.
+The Running Wolf tells the tale of a group of master swordmakers who defected from Solingen, Germany and moved to Shotley Bridge, England in 1687.
 As well as carrying out in-depth archive research and visiting forges in Solingen to bring her story to life, Helen also undertook blacksmith training, which culminated in making her own sword.
 During her archive research, she uncovered some new evidence and published her findings in the Northern History journal.